-Atlanta Falcons cornerback Asante Samuel says Philadelphia Eagles fans better cheer for him.
+Atlanta Falcons cornerback Asante Samuel, who was traded from the Philadelphia Eagles to the Falcons during the offseason, says Eagles fans better cheer for him, or else.

 Samuel said as much after practice on Thursday afternoon, as reported by Michael David Smith of Pro Football Talk: